Kitware/SMQTK/docs/release_notes/since-last-release.md

   * Added script for asynchronously computing classifications on descriptors in an index via a list of descriptor UUIDs.

+  * Added script for cross validating a classifier configuration for some truthed descriptors within an index.

 Utilities

   * Added helper wrapper for generalized asynchronous function mapping to an